Smoking

 The best way to reduce the health risks that smoking can pose to your baby is to quit all together.
 There are many smoking cessation programs that can provide support and guidance while you are trying to quit.
 Talk to your doctor about your goals.
 Many times, your doctor can guide you on a method that will work best for you

-The American Cancer Society’s website has some great tips on how to stop smoking –http://www.cancer.org/healthy/stayawayfromtobacco/guidetoquittingsmoking/guide-to-quitting-smoking.
+The American Cancer Society’s website has some great tips on how to stop smoking –https://www.cancer.org/healthy/stayawayfromtobacco/guidetoquittingsmoking/guide-to-quitting-smoking.

-In addition, help can be found at Tobacco Free Allegheny,http://www.tobaccofreeallegheny.org/Where_to_get_help.asIf you are unable to stop smoking, the next best thing to do is to cut back on the amount of cigarettes you smoke.
+In addition, help can be found at Tobacco Free Allegheny,https://www.tobaccofreeallegheny.org/Where_to_get_help.asIf you are unable to stop smoking, the next best thing to do is to cut back on the amount of cigarettes you smoke.
 The less you smoke means less nicotine exposure for your baby.
 Don’t smoke immediately before or during breastfeeding sessions.
 Numerous studies have shown that smoking not only inhibits your milk ejection reflex (the let-down), but can also impact prolactin levels.
 Prolactin is the hormone responsible for milk production.
 Lower prolactin levels could impact your milk supply.
 Smoking during breastfeeding also exposes your baby to more second hand smoke, which poses other health hazards, such as an increased risk for SIDS, respiratory and ear infections and allergies.

 Mothers who are in the process of quitting may choose to use nicotine gum or patches.
 Transdermal patches may produce a lower nicotine plasma level, while nicotine gum may produce large variations in nicotine levels, particularly if the gum is chewed rapidly (Hale, Medications and Mother’s Milk, 2014) If you must smoke, do so after a feeding.
 Likewise, if you use nicotine gum, refrain from breastfeeding for 2-3 hours after using the gum product (Hale, 2014).
 This will reduce the amount of nicotine present in your milk.
 The risks of electronic cigarettes have not been extensively studied; more studies are needed to determine the long-term effects of the chronic use of e-cigarettes.